These are just some of the latest public transportation projects in which we’ve been involved.

 The California State Transportation Agency (CalSTA) is leading a multi-agency initiative to research, develop and implement the California Integrated Travel Project (Cal-ITP).
 The initiative will enable California residents and visitors to plan and pay for travel anywhere in the state across multiple modes of public transportation including bus, metro, light and intercity rail, and paratransit, with plans to incorporate private transport such as bike and scooter share, ride-hailing services and other rapidly evolving modes.

 Xentrans first worked with the Capitol Corridor Joint Powers Authority (CCJPA) in 2011 to provide project management and oversight for the deployment of passenger Wi-Fi on board the California Intercity Passenger Rail fleet.
 Xentrans is currently assisting CCJPA with the procurement and deployment of a Next-Generation Wi-Fi solution for over 190 rail cars, expected to begin service from late 2019.
 Services provided to CCJPA include evaluation of possible solutions; technical authoring of technical requirements and specifications in a Statement of Work; procurement assistance; and post-deployment solution support.

 Bay ARea RAPid transit (2016-current)

 Xentrans has been retained by BART to assist with the deployment of a wireless network solution encompassing trackside and on-board infrastructure for its system-wide Fleet of the Future rolling stock upgrade currently in progress.
 Services include trackside network technology evaluation; technical report and procurement documentation authoring; and project management assistance.

 Xentrans has been working with Caltrain over a period of several years to define and implement a solution for on-board communications that will deliver passenger-facing and operational amenities on over 134 rail cars within the Caltrain commuter rail fleet.
-It is expected that the solution will leverage trackside infrastructure deployed for the CalMod electrification plan to create a high-speed, train-to-ground wireless communications system to all-new Electric Multiple Units (EMUs) due for delivery from late 2019 onwards.
+It is expected that the solution will leverage trackside infrastructure deployed for the CalMod electrification plan to create a high-speed, train-to-ground wireless communications system to all-new Electric Multiple Units (EMUs) due for delivery from 2020 onwards.

 Sonoma marin area rail transit (2016-2017)